Ejafa/test/markdown-language.md

 int main(int argc,char** argv)
 {
-    printf("writing codes in c with this highlighting is cood");
+    printf("writing codes in c with this highlighting is cool");
     return(0);
 }
 ~~~